 Class participation (6% of final grade): You can earn up to 6% of total credit for participation in class discussions and activities.
-Attendance will be collected using iClickers.
+Attendance will be collected using iClickers and this is the only way to collect participation grade.
+Each click counts towards participation credit!
 Please be aware that opportunities for class participation are randomized across classes and during each class.
 It is to your benefit to come to all classes, reach class on time and stay till class is dismissed! iClickers are also used for participation in class demos and labs and may account for part of the credit for those assignments.
 In addition, I will often ask you to respond to multiple-choice questions by using your iClickers.
-While your responses will not count towards your grade, some of these questions will appear in the exams (sometimes in a slightly changed manner).
+While your responses will not count towards your score, some of these questions will appear in the exams (sometimes in a slightly changed manner).
 Thus, it is a good idea to pay close attention to these practice quiz questions!
-As such, you are required to bring your iClicker along to each class meeting to get full participation credit.
-Documented excused absences will be awarded participation credit, provided you make an effort to make up class materials and discussions with me or your TA.
+As such, you are required to bring your iClicker along to each class meeting.
+Failure to bring your iClicker to class, failure of clickers (e.g. because of low battery), or lack of timely registration of clickers can all result in a lower participation score.

 What about extra-credit?
-Students who take all 4 exams will be awarded 1 point of extra-credit if each of the 4 exams is completed with a score of 50% or higher.
-Students who complete all 14 labs with scores of 50% on each will be awarded 2 points of extra-credit.
+Students who take all 4 exams will be awarded 1% point of extra-credit if each of the 4 exams is completed with a score of 50% or higher.
+Students who complete all 13 labs with scores of at least 50% on each will be awarded 1% point of extra-credit.
 All extra-credit accrued will be added to your final score at the end of the term.